pippinbarr/lets-play-ancient-greek-punishment-inversion-edition/process/to-do.md

 - ~~__WENT FOR NO EXIT ON ANY SIDE TO CREATE SENSE OF CONFINEMENT__ Constrain flying based on wrap and no-exit for sides and top respectively~~
 - ~~Create hotspots for snap-to-landing~~
 - ~~Enable pecking~~

-- Put in liver stat and make pecking affect it
+- ~~Put in liver stat and make pecking affect it~~
-- Add instruction for takeoff?
-Or not really needed?
+- ~~__NOT NEEDED I THINK?
+YOU'D TRY IT EVENTUALLY__ Add instruction for takeoff?
+Or not really needed?~~
+- ~~Enable auto-struggle~~
+- ~~Improve day/night cycle (fade in from night especially)~~
-- The question of whether it is clear which position is suitable for liver pecking?
+- ~~__THINK THIS IS FIXED BY MAINTAINING THE INSTRUCTION IF YOU LAND ANYWHERE OTHER THAN THE RIGHT SPOT?__ The question of whether it is clear which position is suitable for liver pecking?
+Add a literal arrow pointing to the spot?~~
-- Enable auto-struggle
+- ~~__COMPROMISED BY HAVING GRAY ROCK AND PROMETHEUS BUT BLACK EAGLE WHICH IS BEHIND THE ROCK SO IF PERCHED DURING NIGHT YOU JUST SEE THE EYE__ Consider adding the grey versions to full night~~

 - Sound

 ## Bugs